lkrsova/lkrsova.github.io/_projects/2024-07-01-Enchanted-village-level-design.md

 #### Iteration process

-As I was building the level, I added to create a starting area first and play with visual signposting to capture a player's eyes and curioisty, which would lead them to move further into the direction I wanted.
+As I was building the level, I had to adjust elevation to make the landscape more readable.
+I also added a starting area.
+I used visual signposting to capture a player's eyes and curiosity, which would then lead them to move further into the direction I wanted.

 #### Iteration of focal points